 The tuition of the ESM is $1,000 USD.

 Students are also responsible to pay:

-- Room and board for Phase One: $850 per person
+- Rent and utilities for Phase One: $850 per person

 - Airfare and ground expenses for Phase Two: $3,750 per individual, or $5,650 per married couple

 Due to the nature and objectives of the ESM, the school is limited to 12 adults.
 We value family on mission—men, women, and children.
 We encourage singles and those who are married or married with children to apply.
 We count a married couple (with or without children) as "1" unit out of the 12.

 TOTAL: $5,600 for singles, $7,500 for married couples/families (this does not include personal expenses or meals).

 Tuition and Phase One + Two expenses due are in cash (USD) upon arrival.

 *These costs are subject to fluctuation due to the geopolitical nature of locations involved.
 We will keep students abreast of any changes, but recommend raising more than is required to meet fluid needs.